 As part of SAFE’s commitment to open and honest communication with its supporters, we strive to maintain complete transparency with our financial records.
 We publicly account for both incoming donations and outgoing expenses, and we welcome and encourage anyone who is interested in learning more to review our financial documents.
-We faithfully adhere to the guidelines put forth in the DONORS’ BILL OF RIGHTS, developed by the Association of Fundraising Professionals.
+We faithfully adhere to the guidelines put forth in the Donor Bill of Rights, developed by the Association of Fundraising Professionals.

 SAFE is an Exempt Organization under Section 501(c)(3) of the Internal Revenue Code, and a registered non-profit corporation in the state of Washington.
 All donations to SAFE are carefully recorded and tracked, and SAFE will supply prompt acknowledgement, including tax receipts, for each donation.

 We received our exemption on June 15, 2007, and, as required by the Internal Revenue Service, our application for exemption is available to the public upon request.
 Anyone wishing to see a copy of SAFE’s IRS documents can contact SAFE Executive Director Bonnie Hammond via email at email@example.com.
 SAFE’s Form 990s are posted below.

-SAFE publishes a monthly financial statement during the current tax year which can be downloaded below.
+SAFE publishes a quarterly financial statement during the current tax year which can be downloaded below.
 Profit and Loss Statements for previous tax years are also available here for download, as well as 990s and annual reports.
 Any questions regarding SAFE’s financial disclosures are welcomed and encouraged.
 Contact SAFE Executive Director Bonnie Hammond via email at firstname.lastname@example.org.

 2023 Quarterly Financial Statements